samallenonline/CS3300-003-Kigo/kigo-documentation/README.md

 Kigo is a web application that generates personalized haikus using lyrics from a user's most-listened songs.
 It integrates React for the front end, Node.js for the backend, and Java libraries compiled into JAR files for processing logic.
 This documentation provides an overview of the app's architecture, key components, and guidance for future developers to maintain or extend the application.

+## Code Convention Details

+### Primary Languages:

+- **Java:**
+Used for backend logic in the JAR libraries.

+- **JavaScript:**
+Used for the Node.js backend and React frontend.

+- **HTML and CSS:**
+Used for frontend design and user interface styling.

+### Compilers:

+- **Java Compiler (Maven):** For compiling the Java libraries into JAR files.

+- **Node.js Runtime Environment:** Executes the backend and serves the frontend application.

+### Configuration Management:

+- **Spotify Integration:** The Spotify Web API was implemented first to handle client IDs, secrets, and authorization tokens.

+- **Lyric Fetching:** The lyrics.ovh API was integrated to retrieve lyrics for the user's top tracks.

+- **Syllable Counting Algorithm:** Parallelly, the algorithm to process lyrics and count syllables for haiku generation was developed.

+- **Frontend and Backend Integration:** The React frontend and Node.js backend were built and connected to the JAR files for processing logic.

+- **Testing and Deployment:** Final integration and testing ensured adequate operation before deploying the app.

 ## Architecture Overview

 Kigo follows a modular architecture with the following components: